 Liberia has introduced several laws and regulations that provide the framework for BO disclosure.
 These legal instruments set out requirements for companies, financial institutions, and extractive sector operators to report information on their beneficial owners, with the aim of improving transparency and compliance with international standards.

-The main legislations and regulations are outlined in the table below, showing their key provisions on BO disclosure and the entities to which they apply
+The main legislation and regulations are outlined in the table below, showing their key provisions on BO disclosure and the entities to which they apply